joneland/joneland.github.io/_drafts/gemfire-server.md

 }
 {% endhighlight %}

-There are a couple things to note in the code snippet above.

 #### Multicast Port
 The multicast port is set to zero to prevent the cache server discovering other gemfire cache instances running on a network.
 With the gemfire default license, there is a restriction in place that prevents more than three instances of a cache being started using the same multicast port.
 By setting to zero, the cache will not conflict with any other gemfire cache servers you have running on your build server.